 Further Information

-- Community Education Officer - from: GradIreland
+- Community arts worker- from: GradIreland

-- Community Education Officer - from: N.C.S.
+- Community Education Co-ordinator- from: N.C.S.
 [UK]

-- Community Education Officer - from: GradIreland
+- Community education officer- from: GradIreland

 Qualities - Community Education Officer